TormStorm/jagex-launcher-linux/README.md

 # Game Clients

-The supported game clients are the Flatpak RuneScape client, the Java Old School RuneScape client and RuneLite<br>
+The currently supported game clients are the Flatpak RuneScape client, the Java Old School RuneScape client and RuneLite

-## RuneScape
+### RuneScape

-The Flatpak RuneScape client can be launched after installing it from FlatHub[^2]<br>
+The Flatpak RuneScape client can be launched after installing it from FlatHub<sup title="Flatpak RuneScape client">[^2]</sup><br>

-## Old School RuneScape
+### Old School RuneScape

 The Java Old School RuneScape client can be installed in the Jagex Launcher<br>
 The RuneLite client is automatically installed and can be played by selecting it from the dropdown menu